 Permanent employees are the most common types of workers.
 They receive salaries and may receive long-term benefits such as health insurance, retirement plans, and perks.
 Hire talent for permanent roles if you would like them to stay and grow with your company long term.

-Temporary workers — freelancers or contingent staff provided through an HR partner — may be better fits for some roles in your company, as well as short-term projects, seasonal peaks, and unforeseen absences.
+Temporary workers — freelancers or contingent staff provided through an HR solutions partner — may be better fits for some roles in your company, as well as short-term projects, seasonal peaks, and unforeseen absences.
 These workers do not receive salaries; rather they are paid as vendors, typically on a per-project or hourly basis.
 Temporary workers often do not receive benefits, though some employers have extended benefits to their temporary workers.

 A recruitment partner like Randstad can help you determine when hiring either a permanent employee or a temporary worker is the right approach.